rust-lang/book/src/ch01-03-hello-cargo.md

 $ cargo build
 ```

-For more information about Cargo, check out [its documentation][cargo].
+For more information about the Cargo™ package manager, check out [its
+documentation][cargo].

 ## Summary

-You’re already off to a great start on your Rust journey!
+You’re already off to a great start on your Rust® journey!
 In this chapter,
 you’ve learned how to:

-* Install the latest stable version of Rust using `rustup`
+* Install the latest stable version of Rust® using `rustup`
-* Update to a newer Rust version
+* Update to a newer Rust® version
 * Open locally installed documentation
 * Write and run a “Hello, world!” program using `rustc` directly
-* Create and run a new project using the conventions of Cargo
+* Create and run a new project using the conventions of Cargo™

 This is a great time to build a more substantial program to get used to reading
-and writing Rust code.
+and writing Rust® code.
 So, in Chapter 2, we’ll build a guessing game program.
 If you would rather start by learning how common programming concepts work in
-Rust, see Chapter 3 and then return to Chapter 2.
+the Rust® programming language, see Chapter 3 and then return to Chapter 2.

 [installation]: ch01-01-installation.html#installation
 [toml]: https://toml.io